Steps all students must take to use their GI Bill / Veteran Benefits

-Veterans, Military Reserve and Dependents using transferred benefits
+Veterans, Military Reserve and Dependents using transferred benefits to include:

 There are two steps for applying